True to the name, Assembly Bradford was a coming together of people and ideas. And like many great ideas, it began in the pub!

 We were blown away with the character and potential of the building, instantly falling a little bit in love with the main hall.
 Taken in by the impressive arched ceiling, period windows and fantastic views, we were determined to make this building our new home.
 Crucially, the building also included several office spaces, toilets, a kitchen and space to expand.
 It needed some investment and plenty of work, but if we were going to do it, this was the place.

-The building’s landlord Chris Bexton, who would go on to be a fantastic supporter of Assembly, impressed us with his passion for the building and enthusiasm for our plans.
-He also offered us a generous rent free period which helped to mitigate the risk we were taking.
+The building’s landlords Chris and Alison, who would go on to be a fantastic supporters of Assembly, impressed us with their passion for the building and enthusiasm for our plans.
+They also offered us a generous rent free period which helped to mitigate the risk we were taking.

 With many of our members following Martyn to the new Bread + Roses space, we were more or less starting from scratch again.
 We were down to a handful of members and we also lost another director, as Matt decided it was a good time to step down and concentrate on his design work.